Discover more from Alex Ewerlöf Notes

 The main selling point for the staff role is technical leadership and one cannot focus on the “leadership” part without being “technical”.

-Speaking of sacrificing private time, I’m definitely guilty of that.
-Right now, I’m sitting with the computer on a beautiful weekend to write this post.
+Speaking of sacrificing private time, I’m guilty of that too.
+Right now, I’m sitting with the computer on a beautiful weekend writing this post.
 I believe it is important to help the software engineering community by sharing real-world experiences and I don’t believe pay-walling the content helps that mission.
 If you want to support this cause, I appreciate it. 🙏

 That’s where the scope comes in.
 You’re right, not every team needs a dedicated Staff Engineer.